 This next step is very important as it will determine how hard the brush is pushed down onto the coil.

 If the brush is pushing down on the coil too much, it could wear out faster.
 However, if the contact between the brushes and the coil is too loose the unit will not operate as intended.

 As you apply downforce on the brush’s assembly, make sure the assembly pushes down on the contact rings.
 At the same time, pull upward on the axle before tightening the side screws on the brush’s assembly.

 It must remain tight while turning the knob slowly to feel the resistance.
 The resistance can be decreased by moving the axle down a little bit and then retightening the side screws.
 Repeat the steps to make sure the brushes make good contact with the coil.

 Now the unit is ready to assemble.
-Reinstall the ground screw to the unit housing then the rest of the screws.
+Reinstall the ground screw to the unit housing than the rest of the screws.